thundra-io/thundra-aws-workshop/content/_thundra_apm/_monitoring_app/_3_error_inspector.md

 When you first navigate to this page, you will see the list of occurred errors in your functions if any exists, you can expand these errors to inspect details.
 Probably there are no errors on this page in our case, let's create some errors.

 We can easily get an error from SNS Writer Lambda.
-If you check this lambda function's handler in *src/handlers/sns-writer.js*, you see this method that converts JSON to an object in the 13th code line:
+If you check this Lambda function's handler in *src/handlers/sns-writer.js*, you see this method that converts JSON to an object in the 13th code line:

     const body = JSON.parse(event.body);